 There are some simple steps you can take to prevent the development of ingrown toenails:

 - Cut nails straight across without tapering down into the corners.
 This is probably the most important factor in preventing ingrown toenails.
 Avoid cutting the nails too short, leave them a little longer than usual.

 - Avoid wearing shoes or socks that are too tight or narrow.

 - Keep feet clean to prevent the ingrown nail from becoming infected.

-At Foot Health Clinic, we offer a range of solutions for the treatment of ingrown toenails, from advice on correct nail cutting techniques to nail bracing and ingrown toenail surgery.
+Our podiatrists in Brisbane Northside, we offer a range of solutions for the treatment of ingrown toenails, from advice on correct nail cutting techniques to nail bracing and ingrown toenail surgery.
 If your child has ingrown toenails, don’t hesitate to contact us for professional care, gentle treatment and expert advice.